 Ever since I received the lovely The Vanilla Bean Baking Book from Sarah and tried her Danish dough recipe, I fell into love with making braided breads.
-They are simple too pretty and adorable, be it in a petite size or a gigantic one.
+They are simply too pretty and adorable, be it in a petite size or a gigantic one.

-And whenever I have time, I will explore new bread recipes.
+Whenever I have time, I will explore new bread recipes.
 But when I don’t have it, I will always stick with my go-to cinnamon roll dough recipe.
 For these matcha buns, I simply replaced the cinnamon sugar with matcha sugar in the recipe.
 That’s it!
 And it totally worked!
 Same dough for two very different flavoured buns.

 Now these knots might look a bit complicated, but feel free to hop over to Sarah’s blog post and check out the visual tutorial on how to braid these buns.

 Normally you put glaze on top of the buns like what I do with cinnamon buns, but I figured I would like to really taste the pure and natural green tea flavour, and decided to skip the glaze this time.

 Ingredients (4 big buns or 15 small rolls):